-Ken Block Consulting (KBC) has achieved Breakthrough Device Designation (BDD) status for two different novel and impactful medical devices, which are both described below.
+Ken Block Consulting (KBC) has achieved the impressive Breakthrough Device Designation (BDD) status for three different novel and impactful medical devices, which are each described below.
 Our team would be happy to discuss your company's innovative new technology, whether your proposed device could be positioned appropriately for a Breakthrough Device Designation Request to the FDA, and how KBC can create the most appropriate BDD Q-Submission.

 FLOXsp was developed by KBC startup client Neural Fiber Optic Systems, Inc. (NFOSYS) and is intended for short-term placement in the epidural space to monitor spinal cord blood flow and oxygenation before, during, and after surgical procedures where the spinal cord is at risk of injury due to ischemia.
 Spinal cord ischemia (SCI) can lead to paraparesis, paraplegia, tetraplegia, and other lifetime disabilities including chronic pain.
 Results of SCI are costly and can significantly reduce the length and quality of patient lives.